 This is the eleventh part (check out part ten here) in our extremely popular video series in which Todd Muller, Head Motorcycle Tech here at Lowbrow Customs, disassembles a unit 650 c.c.
 Triumph motorcycle engine and rebuilds it.
 In this installment Todd gives you a step by step guide on how to rebuild your Triumph 650 transmission.
 He shows how everything works and what to look for before reassembly.
 With old gears, comes wear and tare, Todd shows you what to look for before installation.
 From your kicker cover pieces to installing your cam plate, gears, and indexing correctly, this how to video will take the fear out of digging into that 4 speed transmission and making sure you assemble it the right way easily.
+You can check out the Triumph 650 Motorcycle Engine Disassembly & Rebuild - Part 12 to continue following along!

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think.
 Click here to subscribe to the Lowbrow Customs YouTube channel and stay in the know!